abinit/abinit/doc/tutorial/gw1.md

 increase very rapidly from one possible grid to the next denser one.
 This is why we will leave this out of the present tutorial, and consider that we already know a sufficient **k**-point grid, for the last calculation.

+As discussed in [[cite:Setten2017]], the convergence study for k-points the number of bands and the cutoff energies can be decoupled in the sense that one can start from a reasonaby coarse k-mesh to find the converged values of [[nband]], [[ecuteps]], [[ecutsigx]] and then fix these values and look at the convergence with respect to the BZ mesh.

 ## 6 Calculation of the GW corrections for the band gap at $\Gamma$